codr07/github-readme-stats-master/readme.md

 India has recently suffered one of the most devastating train accidents, and your help will be immensely valuable for the people who were affected by this tragedy.

-Please visit [this link](https://give.do/fundraisers/stand-beside-the-victims-of-the-coromandel-express-train-tragedy-in-odisha-donate-now) and make a small donation to help the people in need.
-A small donation goes a long way. :heart:

 </p>